 My observations about the critical eye with which online socializers view their candidates were confirmed by a study conducted by the Pew Research Center’s Project for Excellence in Journalism during Republican and Democratic conventions.
 Pew found the discussions of both candidates during this time was largely negative and critical across the Web.

-While I am sure there is some astroturf out there, it sounds like the majority of the people were engaging in serious discussion.
+While I am sure there is some used astro turf out there, it sounds like the majority of the people were engaging in serious discussion.
 Let us hope that is the beginning of a trend!